5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 A plain studio.
 In the center: a rope hanging from the ceiling with a soft loop at the bottom.

-He steps back.
+They step back.
 “I’m not doing that.”

 The voice says: